Palace of Westminster

 Over the next few centuries, several of the most important administrative arms of government, such as the Court of Common Plea and the Chancery, were established at Westminster Hall.
 It was not until the 13th century, however, that Westminster was used as the centre for parliamentary gatherings.

 The first true Parliament, called by Simon de Montfort in 1265, probably met in the chapter house of nearby Westminster Abbey, but by the reign of Edward I gatherings met in the king's private chamber, called the Painted Chamber, or in the neighbouring White Chamber.

 Because the Palace was first and foremost a royal residence, there was no venue set aside for Parliament to meet.
 The House of Lords met in the Queen's Chamber, then in 1801 moved to the Lesser Hall.
 The House of Commons often met in the Chapter House of Westminster Abbey.

 It was only when Henry VIII left Westminster Palace for Whitehall in 1512 that Westminster Palace became the permanent home of Parliament.

 An architectural competition was launched to choose a design for a new Palace of Westminster.
 The winning entry was by Sir Charles Barry, who proposed a complex of buildings in Gothic style, incorporating the surviving medieval buildings.
 Barry enlarged the site by reclaiming 8 acres of land from the River Thames.
-He estimated a construction time of 6 years, but in the end construction took 30 years, at a cost of over £2 million.
+He estimated a construction time of 6 years, but in the end, construction took 30 years, at a cost of over 2 million pounds.